louis-tru/quark/docs/CURRENT_WORK.md

 Rendering pipelines, descriptor binding, Vulkan Canvas drawing, and platform-specific surface/swapchain integration remain incomplete.

+## 2026-07-29 Vulkan Canvas Review Contracts

+The current Vulkan Canvas implementation intentionally follows these ownership and call-order rules.
+Preserve them during later reviews:

+- This checkpoint implements most non-CAPA Canvas commands: color, image/YUV, gradient, rounded-rect blur, clip masks, blur ping-pong, indexed triangles, image copy/read, and output-image target switching.
+The code deliberately follows the established Metal command structure where practical.
+- Current/front `VkCmdPack` ownership, growing descriptor pools, per-pack uniform/vertex allocators, shared-queue submission, and fence-backed completion propagation to participating subcanvases are now connected.
+  CAPA command encoding and platform surface/swapchain presentation remain outside this checkpoint.
+- `_cmdPackFront` contains the earlier submitted work and `_cmdPack` records later work.
+Destruction deferred through a submitted `_cmdPack` therefore completes after work already owned by `_cmdPackFront`; do not report `clearFramebuffer()` as unsafe merely because the framebuffer may also have been referenced by the front pack.
+This relies on preserving the single-queue submission order and the rule that a pack carrying such deferred destruction is not resolved early as discarded work.
+- `usePipeline()` intentionally requires `beginPass()` to have been selected by the caller.
+The assertion is the Vulkan equivalent of the Metal call path already carrying an encoder; do not change it to lazily choose a pass.
+- `VulkanRenderResource::newTexture()` is a general texture creator.
+It adds `VK_IMAGE_USAGE_COLOR_ATTACHMENT_BIT` only when the format supports it, but does not reject non-renderable formats.
+Code choosing a texture as a Canvas render target owns that capability check.
+- `_outTex` is the Canvas-owned strong `Sp<VkTexture>` reference. `_target` is
+  intentionally a weak pointer to either `_outTex` or a texture whose lifetime is held by the surrounding image/state/temporary-texture path; do not add a second CmdPack reference merely because a texture is selected as a target.

+Confirmed review items that remain separate from those intentional contracts:

+- `readImageCmd()` must not use attachment `LOAD` for a newly allocated undefined destination merely because the blend mode needs destination color.
+  The destination must first have defined contents, normally transparent clear, unless the intended contents are explicitly copied into it.
+- A non-imageless `VkFramebuffer` color attachment image view must select exactly one mip level.
+This also applies to mip level zero: the base `VkTexture::view` cannot be used when its `levelCount` spans all mip levels.
+  Equal layouts across those levels do not relax this framebuffer rule.
+- Every command-buffer segment placed in `VkCmdPack::commands` must have passed `vkEndCommandBuffer()`. `swapBuffer()` ends the final current buffer, and `flushSubcanvasCmd()` now also ends an earlier parent segment before storing it and allocating the next segment.
+- The size-changing `setSurfaceCmd()` path clears the current allocators before `setDefaultTarget()` queues destruction of the old framebuffer, avoiding the earlier callback-array assertion conflict.
+- Render-target-to-sampled transitions must remain explicit.
+The subcanvas path and ordinary non-mipmapped `outputImageEndCmd()` now make their outputs readable.
+Before either texture is rendered into again, its sampled layout must likewise be transitioned back to an attachment-compatible layout (or supplied as the render pass's real initial layout).
+Repeated sampling must not blindly encode another color-attachment-to-readable transition when no intervening render occurred.
+- Texture layout state must ultimately be tracked per mip level.
+Recording that state globally on `VkTexture` also needs a defined policy for command packs that are discarded before submission; otherwise CPU-side state can describe a transition that the GPU never executes.
+- A parent submission may contain command buffers allocated from several canvases and therefore several command pools.
+Submission does not require locking or reallocating those source pools, but each command buffer must be freed/reset only through the pool that allocated it.
+Keep the subcanvas packs alive through completion and do not free copied child handles through the parent Canvas command pool.

 ## 2026-07-17 Minimal Vulkan Starting Point

 `test/android/vk/` is the preferred readable starting point for Vulkan work and